ffelten/CrazyRL/crazy_rl_unity/readme.md

 # CRAZYRL UNITY

-CrazyRL Unity is a [Unity](https://unity.com/fr) project for bulding rendering engine of CrazyRL.
+CrazyRL Unity is a [Unity](https://unity.com/fr) project for building rendering engine of CrazyRL.

 ## Overview